-En español | Jeff Jordy has used online dating services off and on for 14 years, since his divorce.
-Dating services like Match.com, eHarmony, and OurTime have all flitted across his phone or computer screen at one time or another.
+Jeff Jordy used online dating services off and on for years after his divorce.
+Dating services like Match, eHarmony and OurTime all flitted across his phone or computer screen at one time or another.

-You “learn their differences and what kind of people might be on them and if it’s a good fit,” says Jordy, 58, of Nashville, Tennessee.
+You “learn their differences and what kind of people might be on them and if it’s a good fit,” says Jordy, 61, of Nashville, Tennessee.

 Dating sites for adults 50+

 SilverSingles takes a different approach from swipe-based apps, which ask users to make initial choices primarily based on a photo, or other services where users choose their own match.
-With SilverSingles users answer a personality quiz and receive three to five hand-selected matches a day, according to the website.
-There’s also a downloadable app if you prefer to browse on your smartphone and a desktop option.
-Silver Singles requires a membership after the trial period ends.
-Packages start at $24.95 per month for a 12-month period.
+With SilverSingles, users answer a personality quiz that takes about 10 minutes to complete and receive five matches a day, according to the downloadable app.
+There’s also a desktop option.
+The site claims 40 percent of users are 50-plus.
+A basic SilverSingles membership is free.
+Premium packages start at $24.95 per month for 12 months.

 Dating apps for a general audience